G.I. Bill

-By 1956, 7.8 million veterans had used the G.I.
-Bill education benefits, some 2.2 million to attend colleges or universities and an additional 5.6 million for some kind of training program.
-Historians and economists judge the G.I.
-Bill a major political and economic success—especially in contrast to the treatments of World War I veterans—and a major contribution to U.S. stock of human capital that encouraged long-term economic growth.
-It has been criticized for various reasons including increasing racial wealth disparities during the era of Jim Crow.

 The original G.I.
-Bill ended in 1956.
-The Post-9/11 Veterans Educational Assistance Act of 2008 provided veterans with funding for the full cost of any public college in their state.
-The G.I.
-Bill was also modified through the passage of the Forever GI Bill in 2017.
+Bill ended in 1956, but subsequent bills have provided similar benefits for veterans since.
+The most recent iteration, the Post-9/11 Veterans Educational Assistance Act of 2008, provides veterans with funding for the full cost of any public college in their state.
+Other benefits, including medical coverage and home loans, are covered under separate legislation.

 History

 Don A. Balfour was "the first recipient of the 1944 GI Bill."
 Veterans Administration letter to George Washington University.